TimothyAhong/Uken-Hackathon-2012/README.md

 * [Underscore](http://documentcloud.github.com/underscore/)

 ###### Server and framework
-Warrior O's rests within the MeteorJS framework.
+Dominotion rests within the MeteorJS framework.
 Through Meteor we have used coffeescript for the server and client side code.
 Styling has been with basic CSS and templating with HTML with handlebars

 ###### Graphics and visuals
 For the motion graphics we used KineticJS, a lightweight graphics framework that utilizes HTML5 canvas.
 KineticJS has a simple sprite management system that was very usefull.
 For the board we used straight up HTML tables (with help from bootstrap) and CSS